Maryblessing/Wokhive-Frontend/README.md

 ## Project Overview

-**Workhive** is community-based solution that caters to Freelancers’ operational processes in managing projects and clients, including access to community support.
+**Wokhive** is community-based solution that caters to Freelancers’ operational processes in managing projects and clients, including access to community support.

 ### Built With